-The civilising process, violence and race: Thinking with Norbert Elias no. 5
+The civilising process, violence and race: Thinking with Elias no. 5

-Please reference as: Liz Stanley (2016) ‘The civilising process, violence and race: Thinking with Norbert Elias no. 5′ http://www.whiteswritingwhiteness.ed.ac.uk/the-civilising-process-violence-and-race and provide the paragraph number as appropriate when quoting.
+Please reference as: Liz Stanley (2017) ‘The civilising process, violence and race: Thinking with Elias no. 5′ http://www.whiteswritingwhiteness.ed.ac.uk/the-civilising-process-violence-and-race and provide the paragraph number as appropriate when quoting.

-1.1 This essay is concerned with ‘thinking with Norbert Elias’ about matters connected with state legitimacy and the occurrence of violence.
-It does so in particular in connection with ideas about the importance of the local and contextual in getting to analytical grips with these matters, while also not losing sight of the importance of changing ratios power concerning the relationship between established and outsider formations.
-As part of this, it is also concerned with the character of events as sometimes ‘small’ matters of individual lives and deaths as well as sometimes ‘large’ matters connected with the state and long-term processes of change.
-It does this in connection with murder in South Africa and its changing connections with race matters.
+1.1 This essay is concerned with ‘thinking with Elias’ about matters connected with state legitimacy and the occurrence of violence.
+It does so in particular in connection with ideas about the importance of the local and contextual in getting to grips with analytical matters, while also not losing sight of the importance of changing ratios power concerning the relationship between established and outsider formations.
+It is also concerned with the character of events as including sometimes ‘small’ matters of individual lives and deaths, not just so-called a ‘large’ matters connected with the state and long-term processes of change.
+It does this in connection with murder in South Africa and its changing relationship to race matters.

 1.3 Not surprisingly, there is a good deal of academic work on crime and murder in South Africa.
 However, discussion here brackets this literature, to think about broad patterns specifically in relation to Elias’s ideas and their utility.
 There has been substantial South African discussions of these statistics and what follows gratefully acknowledges a number of helpful media overviews that have been drawn on below and can be accessed at the links below.
 They can be accessed on the Daily Maverick website.

-1.4 For some background and a thoughtful discussion of legitimacy issues with regards to the ANC and the South African state, in particular with regard to the local elections occurring in August 2016, see Electoral tremors are shaking South Africa’s ANC.
+1.4 For some background and a thoughtful discussion of legitimacy issues with regards to the ANC and the South African state, in particular with regard to the amount of violence that occurred around the local elections in August 2016, see Electoral tremors are shaking South Africa’s ANC.
 How will it respond?

 2. South Africa’s murder rate

 2.2 Different definitions in different countries of the crime involved in the covering term ‘murder’ or ‘intentional homicide’, plus variable data quality, means that international comparisons are not exactly a certain science.
-But broadly, the highest world murder rates are presently in central and southern America (the Honduras rate is about 90 per 100,000, and at the ‘lower’ end that of El Salvador is 41 per 100,000).
+But broadly, the highest world murder rates are presently in central and southern America (at the end of 2016, the Honduras rate was about 90 per 100,000, and at the ‘lower’ end that of El Salvador was 41 per 100,000).
 So, South Africa’s is very high, but not so extremely high.
 But to put this in further perspective, in 2012 about 3.7% of world deaths due to intentional homicide happened in South Africa, but which had just 0.7% of the world’s population.